Home BrittanyA getaway to Bénodet in Brittany

 Practical Information

-• Getting there by train: TGV train to Quimper from Paris Gare de Montparnasse (nearly 4 hours), Bénodet is then a 20-minute drive from Quimper
+• Getting there by train: train to Quimper via TGV from Paris Gare de Montparnasse (almost 4 hours), then Bénodet is a 20-minute drive from Quimper

-• Pro tip: If you don’t want to rent a car on-site, there are bus connections (Flixbus) Quimper-Bénodet (Line 41) and in summer Bénodet-Concarneau (Line 48) at a cost of €2.50 per journey.
+• The tip: if you don’t want to rent a car, there are bus connections (Flixbus) Quimper-Bénodet (Line 41) and in summer Bénodet-Concarneau (Line 48) at a cost of €2.50 one way

 Bénodet Tourist Office